WHU-USI3DV/LaneMapping/README.md

 ## 🚅 Pretrained model and WHU-LaserLane Dataset

-You can download the pretrained model from[BaiduDisk](https://pan.baidu.com/s/1F5iAXs6HzHxWmJ4dwGBEmw?pwd=y2z9) or [GoogleDrive](https://drive.google.com/file/d/13QCwtbl45nyOOWTN8AyUgc_9z66Dyz0c/view?usp=sharing), and put it in folder `logs/` and unzip it.
+You can download the pre-trained model from[BaiduDisk](https://pan.baidu.com/s/1F5iAXs6HzHxWmJ4dwGBEmw?pwd=y2z9) or [GoogleDrive](https://drive.google.com/file/d/13QCwtbl45nyOOWTN8AyUgc_9z66Dyz0c/view?usp=sharing), and put it in folder `logs/` and unzip it.

 You can download only the generated BEV images and corresponding annotations of WHU-LaserLane dataset from[BaiduDisk](https://pan.baidu.com/s/1yiuU_V3VlTw7ogD8Tjjvag?pwd=47v6) or [GoogleDrive](https://drive.google.com/file/d/16YDb_cwFr5iLkLzQSnuhkULjJ4JfjNIJ/view?usp=sharing), and put it in folder `./data/` and unzip it.

-Or whole WHU-LaserLane dataset from [BaiduDisk](https://pan.baidu.com/s/1u6ASAP3YyDUJFdyuq_dW4g?pwd=uupb).
+Or the whole WHU-LaserLane dataset from [BaiduDisk](https://pan.baidu.com/s/1u6ASAP3YyDUJFdyuq_dW4g?pwd=uupb).

 ## ⏳ Train

-To train the LaneMapping network, you should prepare the dataset, and put it in  './data/.'.
-Then, you use the follow command:
+To train the LaneMapping network, you should prepare the dataset and put it in  './data/.'.
+Then, you use the following command:

 ```bash
 $ python train_gpu_0.py